RH3D/RH3D.xyz_docs/pages/VIRTU/virtu_sourcing_self.md

 The links provided in the Bill of Materials (BOM) point to products that have been tested for the quality and tolerances required to hit the high-speed targets and reliability.
 If you choose to source from elsewhere, ensure your parts—especially linear rails, bearings, belts and high-speed steppers—meet these standards to avoid issues during tuning.

+{: .warning }
+The BOM covers all the required parts for the default build.
+Required parts for the optional UPGRADES are at the end of the BOM.

 *Some of the AliExpress links are affiliate links.
 They come at no additional cost to you but provide a small commission to the project, which helps keep development and testing alive.
 Vendor selection was in no way influenced by affiliate availability—quality, price, and seller reliability were our top priorities.*

 # BILL OF MATERIAL